hilalturkaslan/Data-analysis/README.md

-data analyst for do it this is a ai sample case study
+data analyst do for it this is a ai case study